By Nicole Buckler

 Ever been to a gallery and struggled for more information about the artwork?
 Did you have to forfeit your fancy noise-cancelling headphones in favour of an infophone from 1982?
 Did you press buttons like maniac on the infophone only for the pre-recorded information to pack it in and not tell you anything?
 Were you worried that other people may have breathed their scurvy germs all over your infophone?

 Well this list of quandaries is now a quaint thing of the past.
 A new app called Smartify means you can use your own phone as a personal digital curator when in a museum.
-Or anywhere there is art.
+But you don’t have to just use it in museums, you can break it out anywhere there is art.

 The art-lovers/tech-nerds who created the app wanted to enable museums visitors to recognise artwork by scanning them using their smart phone.
 They then can use the app to uncover great stories behind the artworks.
 It’s like having your own guide without having to deal with other humans.
 Introverts, unite!

 After using the advanced image recognition, and giving the user the information about the artwork, the app can then choose artworks in a similar style, and take you on a tour according to your own taste.
 And you know your taste is way better than anyone else’s.

 Visitors can then even share personal reflections on social media.
 And we all know by now, if it isn’t on social media, it didn’t happen.
 Using this app will increase your knowledge and make you look damn good.

 Now museum goers don’t have to fight tourists to read the tiny information plaques on the wall… that you can’t read anyway because more tourists are breathing on you from behind, trying to repel you away from it so they can have a go.
 Ew.